0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Whereas power in the Age of Economic Production was determined by nation-states, who made their power legible by drawing territorial boundaries, and defining residents and aliens--the Age of the Autonomous Spectacle is one where power is determined by attention, and space is no longer relevant.

 The invention of the smartphone is the key development (after the emergence of the internet) that established the ubiquity of spectacular time and cyberspace.
-The smartphone means we're on the internet all the time.
+The smartphone locates us on the internet all the time.
 We previously _went to the place_ of the internet and took things away with us, but smartphones push us over a threshold where we need to opt-out of
 <span className="note"><small>Named 'cyberspace-time', cf. Fisher 2020.</small>spectacular time.</span>
-With the internet in our hands, in the ubiquitous non-place of cyberspace did we discover that it becomes nearly impossible to opt-out.[^fisher2]
+With the internet in our hands, in the ubiquitous non-place of cyberspace--did we discover that it becomes nearly impossible to opt-out.[^fisher2]
 This is the spatial modality of this age:
 <span className="note"><small>Airspace is a term coined by Kyle Chayka (Chayka 2016).</small>Airspace,</span>[^chayka1]
 the _universal_ realm of the global market, where local goods, cultures and the places themselves are made accessible to the market, each comparable and homogeneous to better conform to the ease of exchange--and therefore lacking any semblance of its once unique character.[^debord1]